 Springboard to the world

 The Hague has a large and tight-knit international network.
 For startups, this means having close access to the market and business partners.
 Multinationals, the Dutch government and foreign embassies are right around the corner.
 This is why more and more successful foreign startups and spin-offs choose to settle down here.
 The Hague serves as a springboard to Europe and the rest of the world.
-For an optimal start you can contact The Hague Business Agency (THBA) and the Expat Desk of The Hague International Centre (THIC).
+For an optimal start you can contact The Hague Business Agency (THBA) and The Hague International Centre (THIC), the point of contact for internationals working and living in The Hague region.

 Finding office space in The Hague